-Chances are you or someone you know has a close relative or friend that has been impacted by breast cancer and they may even be receiving breast cancer treatment at our facility in Phoenix.
+Chances are you or someone you know has a close relative or friend that has been impacted by breast cancer and they may even be receiving breast cancer treatment at one of our clinics.
 Busting these common myths about breast cancer can help you be informed about what’s real when it comes to this disease.

 Breast Cancer Myth 1: Breast cancer only occurs in women.